vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 ## Purpose

 Utilizing the macOS Security Compliance Project (mSCP) to enforce baselines on macOS devices using Workspace ONE.
-We will review briefly how to use the mSCP to generate the baseline you are wanting to configure and then go into detail on how to deploy this configuration using Workspace ONE.
-We will review two different deployment options as well for environments that are Freestyle enabled and those that are not.
+We will review briefly how to use the mSCP to generate the desired baseline and then detail the procedure to deploy this configuration using Workspace ONE.
+We will close by reviewing deployment options for Freestyle-enabled and non-Freestyle-enabled environments.
 Here is a high level overview:

 1. [Prerequisites for mSCP](#prerequisites-for-mSCP)
 2. [Generating a Baseline](#generating-a-baseline)